Prakash Nethralaya is the best ayurvedic hospital for Ayurvedic RP treatment in India, or for other eye diseases, and general diseases.

 Both procedures are repeated at regular intervals.
-The duration can vary from once in 6 months or once in a year depending on the condition of the patient.
+The duration of retinitis pigmentosa treatment in ayurveda can vary from once in 6 months or once in a year depending on the condition of the patient.

-The Ayurvedic retinitis pigmentosa treatment, eye drops and oral medicines for retinitis pigmentosa are designed according to the Prakriti of patient and Vikriti of disease and in India, this dosha evaluation is done by an Ayurvedic eye specialist.
+The retinitis pigmentosa treatment in Ayurveda by eye drops and oral medicines for retinitis pigmentosa are designed according to the Prakriti of patient and Vikriti of disease and in India, this dosha evaluation is done by an Ayurvedic eye specialist.